-A crown is a dental restoration that completely covers the outside of a severely decayed tooth.
-Dental crowns can be completed in two visits.
-During the first visit, the tooth is prepped (shaved down) and an impression is taken.
-A temporary crown is placed while the permanent crown is being made.
-During the second visit, the permanent crown is fitted comfortably and then cemented into place for a permanent restoration.
+A dental crown is a procedure that involves completely covering a tooth that has experienced severe decay to restore its function and appearance.
+Typically, the process can be completed in two visits.
+On the first visit, the decayed tooth is prepared by shaving it down, and an impression is taken.
+A temporary crown is then placed while the permanent crown is created.
+The second visit involves fitting the permanent crown comfortably and cementing it into place for a permanent restoration.

-A bridge replaces missing teeth without the use of a denture or dental implant.
-A false tooth is held in place by being attached to a neighboring tooth.
-In order to fabricate a bridge a crown(s) is made for the teeth on either side of the space and a false tooth is placed in between the crowns, as a support.
+A bridge offers a solution for missing teeth that do not involve dentures or dental implants.
+Instead, a prosthetic tooth is secured in place by connecting it to adjacent teeth.
+Fabricating a dental bridge involves creating crowns for the teeth on either side of the gap and positioning the false tooth in between as a means of support.

-Porcelain veneers are thin pieces of porcelain used to recreate the natural look of teeth.
-To place a veneer, a very small amount of the original tooth enamel must be removed.
-Afterwards, an adhesive layer is placed between the slightly prepped tooth and the veneer.
-The veneer is then hardened with a curing light.
+Porcelain veneers are delicate porcelain shells utilized to replicate natural teeth appearance.
+Fitting a veneer involves removing a minuscule amount of the original tooth enamel, followed by placing an adhesive layer between the slightly altered tooth and the veneer.
+The veneer is subsequently solidified and reinforced by applying a curing light.

 Dental Implants & Restorations

-Dental implants are the replacement of tooth roots in the mouth.
-Implants provide a strong foundation for fixed or removable replacement teeth.
-Dental implants are small anchors made of biocompatible metal called titanium, which are placed in the jawbone.
-The anchors begin to fuse with the bone over a few months.
-After the fusing process, known as osseointegration, abutment posts are inserted into the anchors to allow for the permanent attachment of the replacement teeth.
-To fabricate the replacement teeth, an impression is taken and a model of the bite is created.
-The replacement teeth are based on this model.
-Replacement teeth can either be crowns or dentures.
+Dental implants replace tooth roots in the mouth and provide a sturdy base for fixed or removable replacement teeth.
+These implants are small metal anchors made of biocompatible titanium, which are placed into the jawbone.
+Over several months, the anchors begin to fuse with the bone through a process called osseointegration.
+Once the fusing process is complete, abutment posts are inserted into the anchors to allow for the permanent attachment of replacement teeth.
+Creating the replacement teeth involves taking an impression and making a model of the bite, which is used to fabricate the replacement teeth.
+These replacement teeth can take the form of either crowns or dentures.